 Sharing Results with Patients who Participate in Clinical Trials

 We believe that the participants in our clinical trials should be made aware of and be able to understand the outcome of the trial they participated in.
-We are evaluating efforts to provide summaries of the results of our clinical trials to participants in a user-friendly format that is easily understood.

 At a minimum, we will provide a factual summary of interventional clinical trials results, which is easily understood by the general public, for those studies required by the European Clinical Trial Regulation (EU CTR).